 Simply put, the semi-mechanisation offered by Shova reduces the skill, experience and strength levels required of the RDO, whilst enabling the RDO to operate in a significantly safer environment.
 This results in improved RDO efficiency and production bonus earnings.
 This in turn results in the simultaneous enhancement of mine profitability which improves sustainability of mines and ongoing employment levels.

 Although in the early stages, the Shova face advance and roof bolting solutions are currently being tested on various sites and the positive reaction promises to bring the growth levels that Scamont strive for.
 In tandem with this, Scamont’s stringent deadlines for lead times and high inventory stock levels means it already has the reputation for on time delivery, which is so critical in this space for ensuring minimal downtime for mines.

-Key to the success behind Scamont is the valued support they receive from its suppliers, some of which have supplied the Company since its inception.
+Key to the success behind Scamont Engineering is the valued support they receive from its suppliers, some of which have supplied the Company since its inception.
 “We truly value our supply relationships and acknowledge their contribution to our continued growth story,” adds Sandri.

 Scamont’s competence in manufacturing high quality, precision equipment locally – at reasonable prices – backed by the provision of expert consulting and maintenance services, has positioned the company at the forefront of the supply of slurry and clear water pumps and rock drill equipment to the South African, Zambian and global mining industry.

 Sandri concludes: “We see every existing mine that does not use our product range as a potential project and as such we have a very focused strategy for the conversion of these projects.

 “Armed with Shova, we have the opportunity to introduce alternative and modern technologies that will contribute to the longer term sustainability of the mines we do business with and in so doing meet our aggressive growth objectives.”